jnorfolk/beach-bandits/README.md

 #### Credit:

 - Webpage structure and programming by Riley Marcum.
 Webpage design by Riley Marcum and David Thompson.
 - Data collection, EDA, and preprocessing by Tirso Paneque.
-Algorithm and development by Joshua Norfolk.
+Algorithm development by Joshua Norfolk.